top of page

 3. Prioritise Balance and Proprioception

 Skiing requires continuous micro-adjustments at the ankle, knee, and hip.
 Poor proprioception increases the likelihood of delayed reactions and awkward falls.
+Examples of effective exercises include:

 • Single-leg balance with movement